cody-scott/ERIS-API/README.md

     1. Client ID
     1. Username
     1. Password or Token

+you may choose to omit the username/password/token if they are set in your environment variables as eris_username/etc.

 2. Build Tag list
     1. Each tag should be an instance of the `ERISTag` class